 Instructions to Referees.
 Instructions to Secretaries.
 Instructions to Players.
-The Referee is distinctly authorised to prevent deliberate waste of time.
+The Referee is distinctly author- ised to prevent deliberate waste of time.
 (See Law 13.)
-He should use every endeavour to limit the half-time interval to 5 minutes, and only consent to its extension in exceptional circumstances.
+He should use every endeavour to limit the half-time interval to 5 minutes, and only consent to its ex- tension in exceptional circumstances.
 In competitions where after a drawn game an extra half-hour is necessary, the Captains must toss again for choice of ends, and play must be a quarter of an hour each way.
-The words "not being thrown" cover a throw-in from touch, so that if a player throws the ball in from touch through the opponents' goal it would be a goal-kick for the defending side and not a goal.
+The words "not being thrown" cover a throw-in from touch, so that if a player throws the ball in from touch through the opponents' goal it would be a goal-kick for the defend- ing side and not a goal.
 It is possible for the ball to roll all along the goal-line, and for the greater part of it to be over the line, and yet not pass through the goal.
-The goal-keeper may be behind the goal-line and yet prevent a goal.
-A Referee must under no circumstances allow a goal unless he is absolutely satisfied that the whole of the ball has passed out of play.
-The necessity for the goal-line between the posts being clearly marked is emphasised by the requirements of this Law.
+The goal- keeper may be behind the goal-line and yet prevent a goal.
+A Referee must under no circum- stances allow a goal unless he is absolutely satisfied that the whole of the ball has passed out of play.
+In catching the ball or fisting out, a The necessity for the goal-line between the posts being clearly marked is emphasised by the require- ments of this Law.
+1

 Index.
 Text of the Laws.
 Official Decisions.
-LAW 4 (continued). · , How result of game is decided.
+A X. LAW 4 (continued).
+How result of game is lecided.
 A game shall be won by the team scoring the greater number of goals.
 If no goals have been scored, or the scores are equal at the end of the game, the game shall be drawn. f bar lisplaced.
-If from any cause during the progress of the game the bar is displaced, the Referee shall have power to award a goal if in his opinion the ball would have passed under the bar if it had not been displaced. • f Ball ebounds rom goal- osts, &c.
+If from any cause during the progress of the game the bar is displaced, the Referee shall have power to award a goal if in his opinion the ball would have passed under the bar if it had not been displaced. f Ball ebounds rom goal- posts, &c.
 The ball is in play if it rebounds from a goal-post, cross-bar, or a corner flag staff into the field of play.
 The ball is in play if it touches the Referee or a Linesman when in the field of play.

 Instructions to Referees.
 Instructions to Secretaries.
 Instructions to Players. goal-keeper sometimes allows the ball to pass into goal in mid air, and the Referee may consider that the whole of the ball crosses the line.
 If so, and he is in a good position to judge, he must give a goal.
 It is difficult to judge unless one is close up, hence it is necessary for the Referee to follow the ball closely up and down the ground and try to get a side view whenever he thinks a shot is about to be put in, or there is a scrimmage in front of the goal.
-The ball touching the Referee or a Linesman when he is in the field of play is still in play, though it might therwise have gone into touch or ler the goal-line.
-It is important that secretaries should see that the bars are securely fixed to the posts.
-A Goal-keeper must not pull dowr
+The ball touching the Referee or a Linesman when he is in the field of play is still in play, though it might otherwise have gone into touch or other the goal-line.
+It is important that Secretaries should see that the bars are securely fixed to the posts.
+A Goal-keeper must not pull down the bar.